fpvandoorn/Dagstuhl-tables/README.md

 ## The Table Assignment Assignment

-What is the minimum number of meals so that each of the `n` conference participants can share at least one meal with every other participant when eating at tables of at most `t` persons?
+What is the minimum number of meals so that each of the `n` conference participants can share at least one meal with every other participant when eating at tables of at most `k` persons?
 We call this number `T(n,k)`

 In particular, we have an unlimited number of tables, and we do not require that any two participants have a meal together exactly once, or that every table is fully occupied.